Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Peculiar Velocities and Redshift-Space Distortions

 The redshift-space galaxy power spectrum is given in terms of the above by $L = L' = 0$, while for example the density-momentum cross spectrum is given by $L, L' = 1, 0$ and the momentum autospectrum by $L = L' = 1$.

 A particularly nice combination of the velocity spectra above are density-weighted \textit{pairwise} velocity spectra.
 These are defined as \cite{Juszkiewicz89,Sugiyama16}

+where the tildes denote that they are Fourier-space quantities.
 These can again be expressed in terms of their multipole moments $\tilde{\Xi}^{(n)}_{s,\ell}$, and are given by linear combinations of $P_{LL'}$ where $n = L + L'$.
 In this work we will be particularly interested in the first and second moments of the pairwise velocity

 which specify the mean infall velocity between galaxies and its dispersion.
 We will also denote their real-space counterparts by dropping the subscript ``s.''
 As in the case of the redshift-space power spectrum, since these spectra only depend upon pairwise velocities they are Galilean invariant in the flat sky limit.